jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

-3. Verify that when the user clicks the up arrow button next to the guests input, the guests input value is increased by one if the existing value is less than 10.
+3. Verify that when the user clicks on the up arrow button next to the guests input, the guests input value is increased by one if the existing value is less than 10.

     - Outcome: Pass

-4. Verify that when the user clicks the down arrow button next to an extra's quantity input, the guests input value is decreased by one if the existing value is greater than 1.
+4. Verify that when the user clicks on the down arrow button next to an extra's quantity input, the guests input value is decreased by one if the existing value is greater than 1.

     - Outcome: Pass